MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-teradata.md

 For customers using R Server 9.1 and earlier, this guide serves as an introduction to high-performance big data analytics for Teradata using [RevoScaleR functions](../r-reference/revoscaler/revoscaler.md).

+> [!Important]
+> The Teradata compute context was discontinued in Machine Learning Server 9.2.1.
+If you have R Server 9.1 and use the Teradata compute context, you are covered by Microsoft's [service support policy](../../resources-servicing-support.md).
+For future compatibility, we recommend modifying existing code to run in other compute contexts, and create a Teradata data source object to work with your data.
+For more information about Teradata as a data source, see [RxTeradata](r-reference/revoscaler/rxteradata.md).

 There are three key components to running **RevoScaleR** high-performance analytics:

 -   The name and arguments of the analysis function: What analysis do you want to perform?